Kristian Augustsgt. 23 Oslo

 Environmental considerations and architectural value were therefore the motivators for implementing KA23 as a repurposed object.

 KA23 is FutureBuilt's first model project for circular buildings with cultural heritage protection.
-The building has been rehabilitated with respect, and the area has received an upgrade of a beautiful and period cornerstone in Kristian Augustsgate," says Sundby.
+The building has been rehabilitated with respect, and the area has been upgraded to a beautiful and period-typical cornerstone in Kristian Augustsgate, says Sundby."

-"Seltor has been a forward-thinking partner in the project with a focus on circular economy, new technical solutions and the value of smart building features"
+"Seltor has been a forward-leaning partner in the project with a focus on circular economy, new technical solutions and the value of smart building functions"

 Read the full article about the great project: